peachbastard/the-beastlands/src/site/notes/Recaps/2023-06-29 Bar Maiden in Distress.md

 - Lysanderoth says that he met Mabel through [[NPC/Lily Hazelheart\|Lily Hazelheart]]
 	- The officers provide a newspaper with Lily on the front leading a group of fire elemental mechas and holding a junken symbol and says that she's now a traitor
 - The officers go through the party's possessions and says that while they have many sketchy things, none of it is illegal; although they have to take out certain permits.
 They also specifically ask for any bags of holding
-	- Oz hands over the bag of holding with the bomb and says that she found it at the scene of the incident
+	- Oz hands over the bag of holding with [[Inventory/The Bomb\|the bomb]] and says that she found it at the scene of the incident
 		- The bag is taken as evidence
 - Hymn is taken away for their physical, and then sends off their sprite familiar to invisibly look for the evidence
 	- They are taken to a room with a big metal machine and are told to step inside it